jonathanzingaro-jpg/Comparative-Study---Geological-Carbon-Sequestration-/README.md

 ### Extract the Dataset

-The dataset is provided as a compressed `.zip` file in the `Dataset/` directory.
+The dataset is provided as a compressed `.zip` file in the `Dataset/` directory which can be found in [Google Drive](https://drive.google.com/drive/folders/1t_ah-KeUOUMu8Pby1uv8-BqNjrWxkkuO?usp=share_link).
 Extract it before running any scripts:

 ```shell
 unzip Dataset/<dataset_name>.zip -d Dataset/